AbhigyaKrishna/overlay-x11/README.md

 # Translucent Click-Through Overlay for X11

-A Rust application that creates a translucent, click-through overlay window on Linux (X11).
+A Rust application that creates a translucent, click-through overlay window on Linux (X11) with **stealth mode** for undetectable operation.

 ## Features